Home > Design > Barrel

 • Shorter gas systems (pistol, carbine) are exposed to higher pressure → more recoil, faster cycling.

-• Longer gas systems (mid, rifle) reduce pressure at the gas port → smoother recoil, softer action.
+• Longer gas systems (mid, rifle) reduce pressure at the gas port → smoother recoil, lower cycling velocity, softer action.

 • Dwell time (distance between gas port and muzzle) affects reliability.
 Too short = undergassed; too long = overgassed.